 History of the Agustin Inn

-Bernard Masters was a wealthy cattleman and businessman who built numerous houses in the North City section of St. Augustine and on Cuna Street.
-His granddaughter occupied the residence for many years.
+Bernard Masters was a wealthy cattleman and businessman who built numerous houses in the North City-section of St. Augustine, as well as on Cuna Street.
+For many years, his granddaughter occupied the residence.
 Other notable occupants include Mrs. J.F.
-Guilmartin, superintendent of the Women’s Exchange, and William W. Haskell, branch manager of the Jacksonville Journal.
+Guilmartin, who was the superintendent of the Women’s Exchange, and William W. Haskell, the branch manager of the Jacksonville Journal.

-Remodeling over the years of the former vernacular building to its Spanish and Colonial Revival appearance included modification of the roof line, eliminating the overhang of the slopes and under the eaves.
-A wooden balcony continues to overlook the courtyard and a masonry wall now surrounds our St. Augustine Inn property.
+Over the years, the once-vernacular building has been restored to reflect its Spanish and Colonial Revival roots.
+Most significantly, the roofline was modified to eliminate the overhang of the slopes and under the eves.
+The home also includes a wooden balcony that overlooks the courtyard and a masonry wall that surrounding our property.